google/ExoPlayer/ui-components.md

 An app playing media requires user interface components for displaying media and controlling playback.
 The ExoPlayer library includes a UI module that contains a number of UI components.
-To depend on the UI module add a dependency as shown below, where `2.X.X` is your preferred version (the latest version can be found by consulting the [release notes][]).
+To depend on the UI module add a dependency as shown below.

 ~~~
 implementation 'com.google.android.exoplayer:exoplayer-ui:2.X.X'
 ~~~
 {: .language-gradle}

-The most important components are `PlayerControlView` and `PlayerView`.
+The most important components are `StyledPlayerControlView`, `StyledPlayerView`, `PlayerControlView` and `PlayerView`.
+The styled variants provide a more polished user experience, however are harder to customize.

-* [`PlayerControlView`][] is a view for controlling playbacks.
-It displays standard playback controls including a play/pause button, fast-forward and rewind buttons, and a seek bar.
+* [`StyledPlayerControlView`][] and [`PlayerControlView`][] are views for controlling playbacks.
+They display standard playback controls including a play/pause button, fast-forward and rewind buttons, and a seek bar.
-* [`PlayerView`][] is a high level view for playbacks.
-It displays video, subtitles and album art during playback, as well as playback controls using a `PlayerControlView`.
+* [`StyledPlayerView`][] and [`PlayerView`][] are high level views for playbacks.
+They display video, subtitles and album art during playback, as well as playback controls using a `StyledPlayerControlView` or `PlayerControlView` respectively.

-Both views have a `setPlayer` method for attaching and detaching (by passing `null`) player instances.
+All four views have a `setPlayer` method for attaching and detaching (by passing `null`) player instances.

-## PlayerView ##
+## Player views ##

-`PlayerView` can be used for both video and audio playbacks.
-It renders video and subtitles in the case of video playback, and can display artwork included as metadata in audio files.
-You can include a `PlayerView` in your layout file like any other UI component:
+`StyledPlayerView` and `PlayerView` can be used for both video and audio playbacks.
+They render video and subtitles in the case of video playback, and can display artwork included as metadata in audio files.
+You can include them in your layout files like any other UI component.
+For example, a `StyledPlayerView` can be included with the following XML:

 ~~~
-<com.google.android.exoplayer2.ui.PlayerView
+<com.google.android.exoplayer2.ui.StyledPlayerView
     android:id="@+id/player_view"
     android:layout_width="match_parent"
     android:layout_height="match_parent"